Tuple and Sequence operations

 Iteration

-You have already seen examples with for loop that iterates over a sequence data type.
+You have already seen examples of for loops that iterate over a sequence data type.
 Here's a refresher:

 >>> nums = (3, 6, 9)